 In some circumstances, insurers are only able to report claim payments for a subset of medical services due to benefit design, in which the contracting employer may "carve-out" some services, such as behavioral health or pharmacy services, and contract for their coverage separately from the main medical coverage.
 In these instances, insurers are unable to obtain the payment information and do not hold the insurance risk for the carved out services.
-Insurers will need to report this type of TME data separately in the partial-claim category (see Appendix A for more information).
 To estimate the full TME amount for partial claim population, the insurer will need to make actuarial adjustments based on the reported partial-claim TME data.
 An actuarial adjustment will allow DHCC to include the full spending estimated amounts without having to collect data from carve-out vendors.
 For example, for those members for whom pharmacy benefits are carved out, the insurer might include its commercial market book of business average pharmacy spending per member per month (PMPM) for the same year, calculated on members who had pharmacy coverage, applied to all member months for which the carve-out applied.
-Before this adjustment is made, insurers should discuss appropriate methodologies with DHCC, recognizing there is no standardized approach to this estimate, but that actuarially sound principles should be used.
+Before this adjustment is made, insurers should discuss appropriate methodologies with